ryennewhite/ryennewhite.github.io/_posts/2024-03-12-windows-privilege-escalation.md

 Transcription (over-the-shoulder-transcription) stores information in transcript files, typically in the home directories of users, central directories for all users on a machine, or in a network share collecting files from all configured machines.

 Script Blocking Logging records commands and blocks of script code of events while executing.
 The logging is much broader because it records the full content of code and commands as they are executed.
 Such an event also contains the original representation of commands or encoded code!
+Find the Script Blocking events in Event Viewer under A[[;ocatopms amd Services > Microsoft > Windows > PowerShell > Operational.
+Filter for Event ID 4101.

 ```console
 // check powershell history of a user